GA1/fullstack-gallery/README.md

 This is exactly what I needed for this task, to return the parts of the SPA as static files, and then from the client attack the server's API endpoint(s)

-7. ES6 - write the code in a functional manner, great when operating on collections, it simplifies the flow.
+7. ES6 - write the code in a functional manner, great when operating on collections.

 8. react-masonry-component - the only external react component I use in the app, it implements the masonry effect for the galllery.
 Please let me know if you would rather see me implement all the components by myself.